 24. Chevron and Chevron ETC metallurgists, materials engineers, and piping inspectors had expertise regarding sulfidation corrosion.
 They educated personnel and advocated for identification and control of damage mechanisms, including sulfidation corrosion.
 However, they had limited practical influence to implement their recommendations.
-These individuals did not participate in the crude unit Process Hazard Analysis (PHA)i and did not affect decisions concerning control of sulfidation corrosion during the crude unit turnaround process.ii i A process hazard analysis is a hazard evaluation to identify, evaluate, and control the hazards involved in a process.
-Facilities that process a threshold quantity of hazardous materials, such as the Chevron Richmond refinery, are required to conduct a process hazard analysis per the California Code of Regulations Title 8 Section 5189.
-Process Safety Management of Acutely Hazardous Materials (1992).
-PHAs are also required by the California Accidental Release Prevention Program and the federal EPA Risk Management Program.
+These individuals did not participate in the crude unit Process Hazard Analysis (PHA)i and did not affect decisions concerning control of sulfidation corrosion during the crude unit turnaround process.ii

+&lt;sup>i A process hazard analysis is a hazard evaluation used to identify, evaluate, and control the hazards involved in a process.
+Facilities that process a threshold quantity of hazardous materials, such as the Chevron Richmond refinery, are required to conduct a process hazard analysis per the California Code of Regulations Title 8 Section 5189: Process Safety Management of Acutely Hazardous Materials (1992).

-ii The turnaround process includes both the planning stage prior to the shutdown and the activities staged during the shutdown.
+&lt;sup>ii The turnaround process includes both the planning stage prior to the shutdown and the activities staged during the shutdown.